Krindendo/astro-mdx/src/content/docs/page-1.md

 ---
-title: Hello, World
+title: Page one
 pubDate: 2024-07-01
-description: description
+description: Very big description
 tags: [Begin, Something]
 ---

 # Hi there!

-This Markdown file creates a page at `your-domain.com/docs/`
+This Markdown file creates a page at `your-domain.com/docs/page-1/`

 It probably isn't styled much, but Markdown does support: